malikaiesh/Streameast/replit.md

 ## Overview

 A complete video streaming platform called **Stream East** built with pure PHP (no frameworks) that enables embedding and managing YouTube videos, Shorts, movies, and live sports streams.
-The application features a full-featured CMS admin panel for content management, SEO optimization, monetization capabilities, and a professional multi-section footer.
+The application features a full-featured CMS admin panel for content management, SEO optimization, monetization capabilities, a professional multi-section footer, and a YouTube-style Shorts carousel section on the homepage.

 ## User Preferences